bit-tasks/pull-request/README.md

 # GitHub Actions

-This CD Task, create a Bit lane, and adds the component changes to it, to verify any components inside a Pull request.
+This CD Task, create a Bit lane, and adds the component changes to it to verify any components inside a Pull request.

 ## Inputs